yongning0310/tp/docs/DeveloperGuide.md

 </box>

 Step 2: Post validation, the `modify` command is executed.
-If no duplicate entry exists in `InternshipStorage`, the editing of the internship entry goes through successfully.
+If no duplicate entry exists in `InternshipModel`, the editing of the internship entry goes through successfully.

 <puml src="diagrams/ModifyCommandExecute.puml" alt="ModifyCommandExecute" />